 If you have been a believer for a while, I want to talk to your heart today.
-Today’s message is as much a message for you as it is for me.
-When we have experienced the goodness of God in our lives and have seen Him do great things in our own life and even in the lives of people around us, we have developed a measure of trust in the Lord.
+Today’s message is as much a message for you, as it is for me.
+When we have experienced the goodness of God in our lives and have seen Him do great things in our own life and even in the lives of people around us, we have then developed a measure of trust in the Lord.
 We have seen enough evidence of His power, mercy and goodness.
 We know that we are sheep under His care.

 Psalm 95:7-9